basarat/algorithms/src/heap/README.md

 * we create a backing data storage as an array for items of type T.
 * we have constructor that accepts a compareFn for items of type T.
 * we go ahead and write our `private` node traversal functions
+  * One for the left child node.
+  * One for the right child node.
+  * and finally a traversal to the parent from a given node index.

 ```js
 /**